Affirmative Action & Equal Opportunity

 Assistant Vice Chancellor for Human Resources

 The University of Alabama System Office is fully committed to principals of equal employment opportunity and affirmative action.
 As Chancellor, I support the successful implementation of the System Office’s Affirmative Action Programs.
-I have appointed the Director of System Benefits and Human Resources Services, Affirmative Action Officer for the System Office, with responsibility for implementation of the System Office’s affirmative action activities.
+I have appointed the Director of Human Resources Services, Affirmative Action Officer for the System Office, with responsibility for implementation of the System Office’s affirmative action activities.
 The Affirmative Action Officer has the full support of top management and the staff necessary to fully implement this Program.
 All managers and supervisors will take an active part in the System Office’s AAP to ensure all qualified employees and prospective employees are considered and treated in a nondiscriminatory manner with respect to all employment decisions.
 Furthermore, the University of Alabama System Office will solicit the cooperation and support of all employees for the System Office’s Equal Employment Opportunity and Affirmative Action Policy.

 Finis E. St. John IV